-- 9.1.
-A risk assessment is defined as a careful and systematic examination of what might cause harm (injury, ill health or damage) in the workplace taking account of who might be affected and the control measures already in place to minimise exposure to that harm. - 9.2.
+9.1.
+A risk assessment is defined as a careful and systematic examination of what might cause harm (injury, ill health, or damage) in the workplace taking account of who might be affected and the control measures already in place to minimise exposure to that harm.

+- 9.2.
 The purpose of risk assessment is to identify significant hazards and risks and then determine and implement appropriate control measures required, either to remove, reduce or protect against them. - 9.3.
 Risk assessments must be completed for any activities where there is the likelihood of harm or loss to be caused; hazardous activities and hazardous locations should have risk assessments completed.
-There are some specific legal requirements for specific risk assessments such as fire, workstation assessments, first aid, hazardous substances, legionella and asbestos.

-- 9.4.
-Heads of Department are responsible for ensuring that suitable and sufficient general risk assessments, and specific assessments where appropriate, are carried out within their departments, communicating the findings of these risk assessments to relevant individuals and reviewing the risk assessments at least annually, or sooner if required. - 9.5.
-There is a separate school policy and procedures on risk assessments. - 10.
-Fire Safety (see separate Fire Safety Policy and associated documents) - 11.
-Utilities (electricity, gas and water)
+There are some specific legal requirements for specific risk assessments such as fire, workstation assessments, first aid, hazardous substances, legionella, and asbestos. - 9.4.
+Heads of Department are responsible for ensuring that suitable and sufficient general risk assessments, and specific assessments where appropriate, are carried out within their departments, communicating the findings of these risk assessments to relevant individuals, storing them in a central portal and reviewing the risk assessments at least annually, or sooner if required. - 9.5.
+There is a separate school policy and procedures on risk assessments.

+10. Fire Safety

+She the separate Fire Policy and Fire Policy Appendices.

+II.
+Utilities (electricity, gas, and water)